1. Resume Examples

 Business manager resume education example

 Business managers are generally expected to have a bachelor’s degree in a business-related field or the niche in which they choose to work.
 Some jobs may require an MBA or a specialty degree.
-In your education section, you should list all your degrees.
-You may also include any certificates you have earned or seminars and other professional development courses you have completed.
+In the education section of your business manager resume, you should name all your degrees.

 Unless you are looking for your first job after graduation, your education section should serve as a listing of your degrees and should fall below your employment history section.
 In the case that you are looking for your first job, you may add impressive academic achievements and bump this section up above your work history section.
 If you do have an MBA, you can eliminate your high school diploma from your listing.